 How much can a beginner proofreader make?

-Searching and applying for beginner proofreading jobs online no experience required is the only way to get more experience fast and start charging more for your proofreading services.
+Applying for beginner proofreading jobs online is the fastest way to gain experience and start charging more for your services.

 How do I become a proofreader at home?

-Nowadays, you can start your own proofreading business from home and find remote entry-level proofreading jobs online if you are a grammar geek and also familiar with things like using a computer and common editing tools like Microsoft Word and Google Docs.
+Nowadays, you can start your own proofreading business from home and find remote entry-level jobs online.

 Final Thoughts

-Today, anyone can start their own proofreading business with the right training course and start working part-time or even full-time depending on their financial needs.
+Today, anyone can start a proofreading business with the right training and work part-time or full-time to meet their financial needs.

 Also, because of its high demand, you can find hundreds of entry-level proofreading jobs/remote proofreading jobs to apply for every single day.